CHLNDDEV/OceanMesh2D/README.md

 - improving help for make_bc msh method, Make_f15.m and Calc_Sponge.m
 - renamed "ExtractSubDomain.m" to "extract_subdomain.m"
 - improving "extract_subdomain.m" help and facilitating NaN-delimited polygons
-- ability to return boundary as a cell in "getBoundaryOfMesh" msh method
+- ability to return boundary as a cell in "get_boundary_of_mesh" msh method
 - "Example_1_NZ.m" includes example of plotting bcs of a msh subset
 - using "mapMeshproperties" method in "fixmeshandcarry"
 - using "fixmeshandcarry" in the "cat" msh method